rubal-tathagat/github-landing-page/README.md

 # github-landing-psge
-i have tried to clone tha landing page of github.
+i have tried to clone the landing page of github.